 1. Towing services try to get to you as soon as they can.
 Unfortunately, sometimes their drivers are busy on other jobs, or are located far from your vehicle.
 When the weather is bad, companies are busier than usual so wait times might be longer than desired.
 If you can, move your vehicle off the road to a safe position.
 Remain in your vehicle while you wait if you can.

 2. If you are in a dangerous situation, call the police for assistance.
 The most important thing is your safety and the safety of your passengers.
 If you feel threatened, don't hesitate to reach out for help.

-3. Payment is expected at the time of the tow.
-Most towing companies take all of the major credit cards and will give you a receipt to submit to your insurance company.
+3. Payment is expected at the time of service.
+Most companies take all of the major credit cards and will give you a receipt to submit to your insurance company.
 Check with your insurance company, Balsiger Insurance, to find out what the best method for prompt reimbursement is.

 4. Tow truck services respond to more than just your towing needs.
 If you run out of gas, they will send someone to your vehicle to get you going again.
 Be sure to give them the exact address or a good description of your location, including the mile marker if you are on the highway.
 The better your information, the more quickly help will arrive.

 5. Nothing is worse than getting locked out of your car.
 Lock out calls get you back in your vehicle and on your way.
 Be sure to tell the company your vehicle make and model when you are on the phone with them.
 Broken key extraction and lost key replacement services are also available.

 6. When accidents occur, the flow of traffic is often impeded.
 Because towing companies work closely with local police departments and the highway patrol, these calls typically have higher priority.
 In many cases, the responding officer will have the information for the company that they work with most often.
 Getting vehicles out of traffic is an important part of the service.